 Step 1 – Footers

-A gazebo will need to be anchored to concrete footers.
-Normally there will be 1 footer for each gazebo post.
+In most cases, a gazebo will need to be anchored to concrete footers.
+Normally there will be one footer for each gazebo post.
 It does not matter if the gazebo posts are wooden or metal.

 Step 2 – Footer Spot